vwainman/vwainman/README.md

 I'm interested in all things tech with a special interest on innovative technologies that are up and coming.

-I'm currently learning how to use the Dask python framework with a relatively simple machine learning case study.

 You can reach me by email at vincewainman@gmail.com or on linkedin www.linkedin.com/in/vwainman